Martynas2/Big-Scale-Tesla-2020/README.md

 ## The Project

-The goal of our project is to make a simple tutorial for Tableau Prep that allows for data cleaning and shaping before data analysis.
+The goal of our project is to make a simple tutorial for Tableau Prep with an exercise of data cleaning and shaping before data analysis.